jbcodeforce/aws-studies/docs/index.md

 * Understand the true cost of existing IT capabilities
 * ROI = Cost saving / (sunk cost + migration cost)

-    * For sunk cost: assess the hardware depreciation and the potential recovery value by reselling data center or hardware.
+    * For **sunk cost**: assess the hardware depreciation and the potential recovery value by reselling data center or hardware.
-    * Migration costs: more difficult to assess, but we can use the break event migration cost per server by defining a target ROI.
+    * **Migration costs**: more difficult to assess, but we can use the break even migration cost per server by defining a target ROI.
 Now only one unknown in the previous equation: migration cost = Cost Savings / ROI - sunk cost.

 * OPEX

 For actual cost, we need to consider:

-* server cost with HW and SW license
+* Server cost with HW and SW license
-* storage cost with HW and SW license
+* Storage cost with HW and SW license
-* network cost with HW and SW license
+* Network cost with HW and SW license
 * Facilities cost for each of those machines: power, cooling, space
 * SRE cost
 * Extras: like project management, training, legal, advisors, contractors, cost of capital
 * Think about standard depreciation of 3 or 5 years.
 Match to 3 year reserved instances
-* Use Reserved instance volume to assess discount
+* Use Reserved Instance volume to assess discount
-* User realistic metrics and ratios like VM density,  servers, racks...)
+* Use realistic metrics and ratios like VM density,  servers, racks...)
 * Explore current CPU and memory usage
 * Apply cost saving by using automation and configuration as code.
 * Cost assessment can take from 3 weeks to multi months.